AlexsLemonade/2023-january-training/workshop/resources-for-consultation-sessions.md

 ---

 Our consultation sessions are designed for you to spend your time as you would like with the support of your instructors.
 You can review instruction materials, work through exercise notebooks we provide, or analyze your own data.
 On this page, we've assembled some resources you may find helpful during these sessions.
-For more information about the structure of consultation sessions and how to get help, please review [the Consultation sessions section of the Workshop Structure page](workshop-structure.md#consultation-sessions).

-If you're working with your own data or practice data outside of instruction hours and encounter errors, please feel free to
+If you're working with your own data or practice data outside of instruction hours and encounter errors, please feel free to post them in the training-specific Slack channel for your instructors to review at the next session (please see [these guidelines](posting-errors-guidelines.md) for tips on posting errors to Slack).

 **Table of contents**